skimasax/skimasax/README.md

 <h2> Hey there!
 I'm Adeitan Abimbola Moses, A Backend Developer and a Devops Engineer .</h2>
 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; I learn every day about frontend development
+- 🎓 &nbsp; I learn every day about Backend development and Cloud Architecture
-- 💼 &nbsp; Working as a Frontend Developer and passionate about Event-Driven microservices
+- 💼 &nbsp; Working as a backend Developer and passionate about Event-Driven microservices
-- 🌱 &nbsp; Learning more about frontend development, Systems Design, and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Backend development, Systems Design, and Cloud Architecture.
-- ✍️ &nbsp; Pursuing technical writing and Blog Writing as hobbies/side hustles.

 <br/>
 <a href="https://github.com/skimasax">